Real Estate Sphere of Influence Guide - CloseDaily

 Every month, block 2 hours on your calendar for sphere work:

-Hour 1: Review & Update – Open your CRM, look at your A and B tier contacts, note who you’ve contacted recently, identify who’s overdue.
+Hour 1, Review & Update.
+Open your CRM, look at your A and B tier contacts, note who you’ve contacted recently, identify who’s overdue.
 Update notes on recent conversations.
-Look for any changes in their life circumstances (new job, kid in college, recent promotion).
+Look for any changes in their life (new job, kid in college, recent promotion).
 This context makes your next interaction feel personal and thoughtful.

-Hour 2: Proactive Contact – Make 15-20 calls or send 15-20 personalized video messages.
-10 minutes for each interaction.
-This doesn’t sound like much, but 15-20 quality conversations per month with your hottest prospects equals 180-240 per year.
+Hour 2, Proactive Contact.
+Make 15-20 calls or send 15-20 personalized video messages.
+About 10 minutes each.
+This doesn’t sound like much, but 15-20 quality conversations per month with your hottest prospects equals 180-240 conversations per year.
 Do the math on referrals from that level of activity.

 That’s it.
 Two hours per month of intentional sphere work.
 If you do this, you will generate referrals.
-Guaranteed.
+Repeatedly.

 Handling the Sphere That Won’t Transact or Refer

 Not every contact will become a transaction.
-Some people simply don’t have the need or the wherewithal to refer.
-That’s okay.
-Your job isn’t to convert everyone—it’s to stay in front of the people who will.
-Over time, you’ll naturally identify who your “hot” contacts are, and you can adjust your effort accordingly.
+Some people simply don’t have the need or the connections to refer.
+That’s fine.
+Your job isn’t to convert everyone, it’s to stay in front of the people who will.
+Over time, you’ll naturally identify who your “hot” contacts are and adjust your effort accordingly.

 The key is having a system that lets you scale your contact without burning out.
 If you’re manually calling 300 people, you’ll quit in two months.
 If you’re using automation to stay in touch with 300 people while focusing your personal time on your hottest 50, you’ll sustain it for years.